Vegan Friendly: Labeling Products

+By November 2022, over 500 food manufacturers including market leaders such as Unilever, Nestlé, and Strauss Group, use the Vegan Friendly seal and more than 10,000 plant-based products have the Vegan Friendly label nationwide.

 As part of the marketing, the association maintains collaborations with food chains and large businesses, providing advice on how to become vegan friendly and more.

+Labeling Companies and Employers

+Starting from 2020, the association expanded its labeling project to include companies and employers.
+The label symbolizes a company that is environmentally friendly, compassionate toward animals, and promotes a healthy vegan lifestyle.
+This encourages a healthy lifestyle and diet within the company, provides a sense of belonging for employees, and offers a particularly positive experience for vegan and vegetarian employees and applicants.

 Projects

 Among the projects are Vegan Fest, the Vegan Congress, and Vegan Active Club.

 In September 2021, the association launched the first advertisement on veganism in Israel's prime time, "Fresh Fresh".
 It was estimated that one in three Israelis saw the advertisement and tens of thousands from all over the world indicated that they would switch to veganism and vegetarianism.

 With the participation of Rotem Sela, an informational video was made which deals with the ethical issues of the dairy industry.
 This project was watched by about a million Israelis and caused thousands of people to change their consumption habits.

 In August 2022, the association sponsored Hapoel Tel Aviv in basketball.

+The company started applying their business model to the UK market in 2020, and after two and a half years had over 1,200 businesses and 3,000 products certified as vegan friendly.
+The also started operating in the USA in 2022.

+The company also holds an annual Vegan Fest, which is considered as the world's largest vegan festival.
+The fourth event took place in Yarkon Park, Tel Aviv in June 2023, and had over 100,000 attendees.